 State Civil Rights Offices

-In addition to federal laws, there are also local and state laws that prohibit discrimination.
-Many of the state laws mirror the federal law civil rights laws and offer the same protections, but state laws may be more extensive and often offer additional coverage not available at the federal level.
-For example, some state laws include protection for people who identify as LGBTQ.
-In cases where there is no federal recourse for a civil rights violation, you may be able to seek relief at the state level.
-When you have experienced a state civil rights violation, then you should investigate where to turn for guidance on civil rights enforcement.
+Besides federal laws, local and state laws prohibit discrimination.
+Many state laws mirror federal civil rights laws and offer the same protections.
+State laws may be more extensive.
+They may provide extra coverage not available at the federal level.
+For example, some state laws include protection for people identifying as LGBTQ+.
+If there is no federal recourse for a civil rights violation, you may be able to seek relief at the state level.

-Each state has its own division charged with protecting the civil rights of the state's residents.
-These commissions typically work to eliminate cases of discrimination by enforcing the state's civil rights laws.
-That can include discrimination in housing, employment, places of public accommodation, and more.
-Find the link to your state, to learn more about your division's work.
+Each state has its own division charged with protecting residents' civil rights.
+These commissions work to end discrimination by enforcing the state's civil rights laws.
+There can be discrimination in many settings.
+These include:

 Protect Your Civil Rights